It's About Time...

 Are you interested in how time is properly converted from hours and minutes to decimal format for payroll?
 We'll review and compare these two common formats for displaying and expressing time.

 Note: Wondering if your totals are accurate?
-Read our brief article about the accuracy of report totals >
+Read our brief article about the accuracy of totals >

 Hours & Minutes

 The hours & minutes format uses 'base 60' to represent time.
 By this we mean that time is expressed in 60 one minute units.
 So when time is increased by one minute at 3:59, we don't write 3:60.
 Instead, we increase the hours by one and reset the minutes to zero and write 4:00.
 We express hours (60 minutes) and portions of an hour (minutes) with the format HH:MM.
 So whenever we see time expressed with a colon (:) we know that we are seeing time in the hours and minutes format.